 The fotography of a trowel also talks about the importance of migrants (mostly from Latin America) for the US-economy and wealth.
 On the other hand, the so called "remesas" are very important for many Latin American economies.

-The foto of my guatemalan passport is intervened by the words "mano de Obra Barata" - "Cheap workforce".
+The foto of my guatemalan passport is intervened by the words "mano de obra barata" - "cheap workforce".
 It crosses the cover of the passport like a stamp - in the same way as it marks the life of millions of migrants in the USA and all over the world.
 The fact that someone is a migrant means way too often that he or she is reduced to "cheap workforce", being more vulnerable than other people.

 The work "La nueva semántica guatemalteca" (The new guatemalan semantics) was selected by the jury of Juannio in 2016.

 It focuses on the systemic corruption in Guatemala.
-In the years 2015 and 2016 a network of corruption by very high ranking guatemalan politicans was dismantled, including the president, vice-president and some ministers.
+In the years 2015 and 2016 a network of corruption by very high ranking guatemalan politicans was dismantled, including the then president, vice-president and some ministers.
 They systematically stole tax incomes.
 The network was called "la línea" - the line.
 Corruption changed the semantics of the word "la línea" for Guatemala.
-It is no longer just a "serie of points on a piece of paper" but is synonym of the worst corruption scandal ever discovered in guatemalan history.
+It is no longer just a "series of points on a piece of paper" but is synonym of the worst corruption scandal ever discovered in guatemalan history.

 "They gave me this in exchange for my vote - and they made themselves millionaires."